 Principals and school leadership teams play an important role in fostering the culture and climate of their schools.
 Intentionally or not, school leaders indicate their values and priorities through their interactions with staff, students, and families.
 Modeling by school leaders is therefore a critical part of creating a positive school environment and supporting staff in building SEL skills and mindsets.
 Principals can “lead from the center” by embodying SEL in their daily interactions.

 The strategies below provide ideas for administrators and leadership teams to build relationships and show staff, students, and families they are cared for and appreciated.
-Suggestions are modified from Chicago Public Schools.
+Suggestions are modified from a Chicago Public Schools.

 - Check-Ins: Begin all conversations, visits, and meetings with a brief personal check-in.
 For example, with staff you might ask that they “Share a rose and a thorn of this past week/month” (good/bad).
 Keep track of what is shared to check-in later; e.g., “Last time we talked you mentioned that your son was ill—how is he feeling?”
 With families and students, before addressing the issue at hand, take the time to ask how they are doing and listen actively to their answers.